 NHS England manages a voluntary rota service for days when there are no pharmacies open at all.
-This is mainly Christmas Day and Easter Sunday.
+This is usually Christmas Day and Easter Sunday but may include other Public and Bank holidays if required.

 Other providers of pharmaceutical services